sysfce2/libretro-dice/README.md

 ## Usage

-Some games use ROMs and launch similarly to MAME or FBNeo --- filename is important.
+Some games use zipped ROMs and launch similarly to MAME or FBNeo --- filename is important, see table below.

 Please do not attempt to contact the DICE team to request ROM files.